sihlemsk/DataScienceProjects/Classifier Projects/Loan Status Prediction (Short Report).md

 ## Results

-On the test set, Random Forest achieves 82.26% accuracy, outperforming XGBoost at 79.03% accuracy.
+Random Forest had better performance with 82.26% test accuracy compared to 79.03% for XGBoost.

-5-fold cross-validation shows Random Forest has 83.34% average accuracy compared to 78.46% for XGBoost.
+5-fold cross validation showed 83.34% average accuracy for Random Forest and 78.46% for XGBoost.

+The Random Forest model also had a higher F1 score of 0.8791 vs 0.8506 for XGBoost.

 ## Conclusion

 In this project, classification models were built to predict loan approval using Random Forest and XGBoost.
 Random Forest performed better with 82.26% accuracy.
 The model pipeline provides a good foundation and can be extended by trying different algorithms and tuning hyperparameters.
 Additional feature engineering may also help improve performance further.

 ## Next Steps

-- Try different classification algorithms
+- Try different classification algorithms for higher accuracy (whilst avoiding overfitting)
 - Tune model hyperparameters
-- Engineer new features
-- Reduce overfitting through regularization

 ## References